iron-io/docs/worker/languages/dotnet/index.md

   - ['.NET', '/dotnet']
 ---

+<b>This approach uses our depreciated workflow.
+Please see <a href='https://github.com/iron-io/dockerworker/tree/master/mono'>https://github.com/iron-io/dockerworker/tree/master/mono</a> for the current process</b>

 .NET is a framework from Microsoft that is the de-facto standard for writing software that runs on Windows, Windows Server, and Windows Phone.
 Now you can integrate your existing .NET codebase with IronWorker, without needing to learn a new language.
 This article will walk you through getting .NET workers running on IronWorker, but you should still take the time to familiarise yourself with the [basics of IronWorker](/worker).

 <section id="toc">